gSpera/tmpl/README.md

 File type
 =========

-tmpl doesn't care abount file type, you can use it for whatever you want, from generating html pages to simple text.
+tmpl doesn't care about file type, you can use it for whatever you want, from generating HTML pages to simple text.

 The template file may be provided with Go text/template syntax, data is a little more complicated, plugin can be loaded at runtime or can be embedded inside the executable, the extension of the data file is used to determine the format.